streamreasoning/rsp-services/README.md

 Online resources
 ------------

-Before reading the rest you can have a 5 minutes presentation of the key concepts having a look to this video: https://www.youtube.com/watch?v=f2oQa8CEw_s
+Before reading the rest you can have a 5 minutes presentation of the key concepts having a look at this video: https://www.youtube.com/watch?v=f2oQa8CEw_s

 For more information visit http://streamreasoning.org/download/rsp-services